ShaurjyaContributes/StellarPsycho/README.md

 # StellarPsycho
-Psychological tests for stress and focus tests
+Psychological tests for stress and focus study